 So I began looking at different freezer recipes to see what others were doing…..then took a look at some of the recipes already on the site (or on my list to fix in the future) to see which ones could be converted for easy freezer meals.
 And I was particularly interested in slow cooker meals since we are moving into the warm months of the year here in South Carolina and I am not going to want to use my oven.

 pulled out ten different slow cooker recipes.
-Some of the recipe are already here on this site, and some aren’t….yet.
+Some of the recipes are already here on this site, and some aren’t….yet.
 All of these meals were pretty easy to fix.
 I did have to brown some ground beef.
 But I was able to brown enough for several different meals, which saved time.
 I did blanch the potatoes that I needed for a couple of dishes so that they wouldn’t turn brown.
 And I chopped and chopped…..and chopped.
 Onions, green peppers, mushrooms, garlic, carrots, celery.
 I spent a good deal of time chopping.

 But ultimately, it was worth it.
 I put together a system for compiling meals that work well for me and my small kitchen.
 And today I used the first freezer meal.

 So how was it?
 The meal I made was yummy!
 I did a potato ham chowder that was hearty, satisfying, and really good!
 And it was super easy to fix dinner.
 I simply grabbed the bag from the freezer, added some bone broth and heavy cream, turned the slow cooker on, and let it cook.